This is a ‘Sea Story’ Albeit, A ‘Rare’ True One Here Goes!

 In the Nav, there is a sea sailor preamble, most requisite when one wants to recount a story of ‘when ships were made of wood and men were made of iron’… “Back when Moses was a pup, and this is a no-shitter” This validates and is a ritual never broken.
 In other words, one never breaks the rule.

 Sometime mid-morning the next day, I was summoned to the berth/office of The Department Head of my Division, Lt.
 Commander ‘Kennedy’.

 Shitting bricks is too trite.

 I gave a hearty rap on the bulkhead door as I was trained to do in boot camp…

 “I know who you are Lance; sit down.”

 (What???
 Lance???
 Sit Down???)

-“Son, Master Chief Anderson tells me you went out on your own, commissioned and paid for, with your own money, those .50 Cal Gun Covers.
+“Son, Master Chief Anderson tells me you went out on your own, designed, commissioned, smuggled off a prototype, and paid for, with your own money, those .50 Cal Gun Covers.
 Is this true?”

 “Yes, uh, yessir,” I stammered.